• Courses

 If you are interested in tracking submissions on all pages, then enter the condition: Page Path contains /

-This will be always true because the {{Page Path}} variable always contains at least one slash.
+This will always be true because the {{Page Path}} variable always contains at least one slash.

 #3.
 It’s not enough to enable Form Variables.
 You need the Form Submission trigger too.

-In order to start seeing Form Submission events in the Preview and Debug mode, you need to have AT LEAST one built-in Form submission trigger active on a page.
+To start seeing Form Submission events in the Preview and Debug mode, you need to have AT LEAST one built-in Form submission trigger active on a page.

 #4.
 The form is in the iFrame

-• You have access to the source code of that iframe and you (or your developer) can add a Google Tag Manager container to that iFrame.
+• You have access to the source code of that iframe, and you (or your developer) can add a Google Tag Manager container to that iFrame.
 If this is possible for you, follow this guide.

 #5.
 You’re dealing with an AJAX form